MobileSal: Extremely Efficient RGB-D Salient Object Detection

-In terms of the fusion strategy of RGB and depth information, the diagrams of RGB-D SOD architectures can be broadly divided into late fusion~\cite{desingh2013depth, han2017cnns, wang2019adaptive}, early fusion \cite{zhang2020uc,li2020rgb,zhao2020single}, and multi-scale fusion \cite{zhao2019constrast,piao2019depth,fu2020jl,liu2020learning,pang2020hierarchical,chen2020progressively}.
-Late fusion (\figref{fig:rgbd-arch} (a)) appears at the end of feature extraction and only predicts the result from the fused features \cite{desingh2013depth,han2017cnns, wang2019adaptive}.
-Early fusion directly concatenates the input RGB image and depth map and then derives the saliency map from such RGB-D input using encoder-decoder network \cite{zhao2020single} (\figref{fig:rgbd-arch} (b)), hypercolumn network \cite{zhang2020uc} (\figref{fig:rgbd-arch} (c)), or siamese network \cite{fu2020jl} (\figref{fig:rgbd-arch} (d)).
-Multi-scale fusion first extracts RGB and depth features separately and then aggregates RGB features and depth features at all levels \cite{piao2019depth} (\figref{fig:rgbd-arch} (e)), at middle and high levels \cite{chen2020progressively} (\figref{fig:rgbd-arch} (f)), or at middle levels \cite{pang2020hierarchical} (\figref{fig:rgbd-arch} (g)), and then perform the top-down multi-level feature fusion.
-Although the fusion strategy in \figref{fig:rgbd-arch} (b) is more efficient, we choose multi-scale fusion to ensure accuracy.
-To ensure high efficiency, our method only fuses RGB and depth features at the coarsest level in a small resolution (\figref{fig:rgbd-arch} (h)).
+In terms of the fusion strategy of RGB and depth information, the diagrams of RGB-D SOD architectures can be broadly divided into late fusion~\cite{desingh2013depth, han2017cnns, wang2019adaptive}, early fusion \cite{zhang2020uc,li2020rgb,zhao2020single, chen2021rgb}, and multi-scale fusion \cite{zhao2019constrast,piao2019depth,fu2020jl,liu2020learning,pang2020hierarchical, zhao2021self, chen2020progressively, huang2020joint}.
+Late fusion appears at the end of feature extraction and only predicts the result from the fused features \cite{desingh2013depth,han2017cnns, wang2019adaptive}.
+Early fusion directly concatenates the input RGB image and depth map and then derives the saliency map from such RGB-D input using the encoder-decoder network \cite{zhao2020single} or hypercolumn network \cite{zhang2020uc}.
+Multi-scale fusion first extracts RGB and depth features separately and then aggregates RGB-D features at all levels \cite{piao2019depth, huang2020joint}, at middle and high levels \cite{huang2021employing}, or at middle levels \cite{pang2020hierarchical}.
+Although the early fusion strategy is more efficient, multi-scale fusion is more accurate.
+To ensure high efficiency, our method only fuses RGB and depth features at the coarsest level in a small resolution.
 IDR is then applied to strengthen the feature representation learning of mobile networks in a computationally free manner.